fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 "Barzakh" literally means 'barrier'.
-In the Qur'an, it has been used for the period between death and the Day of Resurrection.
+In the Quran, it has been used for the period between death and the Day of Resurrection.

     "And behind them is the Barzakh (barrier) till the Day they will be Resurrected."
     Quran, 23:100